-Which plastic is used for the packaging!
+Which plastic is used for packaging?

-We all know that plastic is everywhere even where it shouldn’t be, even in oceans or on top of the Pyrenees!
+We all know that plastic is everywhere even where it shouldn’t be, even in oceans or on top of the mountains!
 Reducing the amount of plastic is becoming so important that each of us MUST do something to help the planet!
 On one hand, selecting solid shampoos or hand soap bars would completely eliminate the problem.
 On the other hand, not all products offer a plastic-free option.
 In case plastic is used as packaging, we should recycle it.

-Plastic bottles, kids’ toys, furnitures, clothes are just a few examples of items that are made of plastic.
+Plastic bottles, kids’ toys, furniture, clothes are just a few examples of items that are made of plastic.
 Plastic is not unique.
 It doesn’t exist a molecule called “Plastic” and it cannot be treated in the same way.
-In order to know exactly which kind of plastic you are buying, you should know plastics are grouped in 7 subclasses (here the EU directive).
+In order to know exactly which kind of plastic you are buying, you should know plastics are grouped into 7 subclasses (here the EU directive).
 This post will help you distinguish them.

 The classes are:

-1 – Polyethylene Terephthalate (PET)
+- Polyethylene Terephthalate (PET)

-2 – High-Density Polyethylene (HDPE)
+- High-Density Polyethylene (HDPE)

-3 – Polyvinyl Chloride (PVC)
+- Polyvinyl Chloride (PVC)

-4 – Low-Density Polyethylene (LDPE)
+- Low-Density Polyethylene (LDPE)

-5 – Polypropylene (PP)
+- Polypropylene (PP)

-6 – Polystyrene (PS)
+- Polystyrene (PS)

-PVC is instead used for industrial applications for example to produce tubes.
+- PVC is instead used for industrial applications for example to produce tubes.
 It could be recycled by specific companies.
 Here a map of the waste disposal companies in Germany.

-PP could be also a good material for cosmetic containers.
+- PP could be also a good material for cosmetic containers.

-PS is well known as polystyrol.
+- PS is well known as polystyrol.
 It is used for food packaging, fast food containers, etc.

-The 7th class is called “Other” and includes any plastic that is not specified in the previous classes or is made of a combination of some of them.
-In this class we find nylon, polycarbonate and other conventional plastics but also bioplastics that comprise plastic materials as biobased, biodegradable, or both (read here to know more).
+- The 7th class is called “Other” and includes any plastic that is not specified in the previous classes or is made of a combination of some of them.
+In this class, we find nylon, polycarbonate, and other conventional plastics but also bioplastics that comprise plastic materials as biobased, biodegradable, or both (read here to know more).
 Here we could open another interesting topic about bioplastic but it is not the aim of this post. 🙂

-If you like my content, please consider supporting what I do.
+If you like my content, help me with a small donation.
 With your support, I would like to buy new ingredients and create original healthy beauty products!
-Thank you.
+Thank you :).